 Apical two chamber view (apical 2C view) also shows seven segments: basal inferior, mid inferior and apical inferior segments on one side and basal anterior, mid anterior and apical anterior segments on the other side.
 In addition there is the apcial segment at the apex.
 Basal inferior and mid inferior segments are supplied by the right coronary artery while the apical anterior could be either by the RCA or LAD.
 All the other segments in this view are in the LAD territory.

 Parasternal short axis view at papillary muscle level for wall motion analysis

 Parasternal short axis view (PSAX view) can be taken at three levels for assessing wall motion scores: mitral valve level (six segments), papillary muscle level (six segments) and apical level (four segments).
 The segments at the apical level are apical septal, apical anterior, apical lateral and apical inferior.
-The sements at papillary muscle level are mid septal, mid anteroseptal, mid anterior, mid lateral, mid posterior and mid inferior.
+The segments at papillary muscle level are mid septal, mid anteroseptal, mid anterior, mid lateral, mid posterior and mid inferior.
 The segments at the mitral valve level are basal septal, basal anteroseptal, basal anterior, basal lateral, basal posterior and basal inferior.
 Mid inferior segment is supplied by the RCA while mid posterior segment could be either by the RCA or the LCX.
-Mid septal and mid anteroseptal segements are in the LAD territory while the mid anterior could be in the LAD or LCX territory.
+Mid septal and mid anteroseptal segments are in the LAD territory while the mid anterior could be in the LAD or LCX territory.
 Mid lateral segment is in the LCX territory.
 In the video below, the PSAX view at the papillary muscle level shows mid septal and mid anteroseptal hypokinesia.
-These sements belong to the LAD territory.
+These segments belong to the LAD territory.